Michael-Maher/El-menus-task/README.md

 # CI/CD integration:
 1. setup fastlane <https://docs.fastlane.tools/getting-started/ios/setup/>
-1. I've made a script to do these tasks to automatically make tests:
+1. I've made a script to do Unit/UI tests to automatically :

 * To run the script just put this command in terminal :
    `sh Run_automated_tests.sh`